Jumping on a trampoline is a good exercise not just because it’s fun but because you can also get better results than jogging.

 - Instead of feeling tired after the workout, you’ll actually feel more lively and enthusiastic.

-When you jump on a trampoline, you also get to experience these hosts of health benefits:
+When you jump on a trampoline, you also experience a hosts of health benefits:

 Improved bone density